 10. Goodwood Park Hotel

-This year, goodwood park fans can welcome another new fruity flavor — soursop!
+This year, Goodwood Park fans can welcome another new fruity flavour – soursop!
 We’re talking silky smooth puree and juicy pulp made from the freshest soursops.
 The tangy taste may not be everyone’s cup of tea, though, especially in a pastry that is traditionally sweet.
 But I know some adventurous people would take a liking to it.

-All four flavors are available at $22 for two pieces and $40 for four pieces, except for durian that costs $26 for two pieces and $48 for four pieces.
+All four flavours are available at $22 for two pieces and $40 for four pieces, except for durian that costs $26 for two pieces and $48 for four pieces.

 11. Bakerzin

 Have you ever seen a black mooncake?
-Homegrown café chain Bakerzin has created the fascinating midnight-colored mooncake, the sesame truffle.
+Homegrown café chain Bakerzin has created the fascinating midnight-coloured mooncake, the sesame truffle.

-This quirky mooncake gets its skin color from bamboo charcoal powder.
+This quirky mooncake gets its skin colour from bamboo charcoal powder.
 The filling is a combination of lotus paste and black sesame paste.
 In the midst of the dark filling is a ball of white chocolate ganache.
-What does that resemble? (hint: look out the window!) ($36 for 8)
+What does that resemble?
+(Hint: Look out your window at night!) ($36 for 8)

-If black isn’t your color, go for lighter pastels.
+If black isn’t your colour, go for lighter pastels.
 They have brandied cherry truffle, rum and raisin, pink champagne truffle, and malt whiskey truffle. ($36 for 8)

 As you indulge in these exotic mooncakes, you may feel good about the fact that you are doing charity at the same time.
 For every box of mooncakes sold, Bakerzin will donate $1 to the Singapore make-a-wish foundation.